jaredly/j3/Roadmap.md

 # What's left for the editor to be a real deal?

 - [ ] I should square off with the Attachment rendering.
+  - I think ... the attachment ... should ... hm.
+I feel like it wants to be some kind of composite thing.
 - [ ] and rich-text rendering.
 So that'll require a whole different thing.
 Maybe call it 'custom'?
   And, well, when the custom is selected, do I have to